 What is a pressure reducing regulator?

-Self-Operated Sliding Gate Pressure Regulator
+Self-Operated Sliding Gate Pressure Reducing Regulator; Quick Ship Available

 Self-Operated, High Flows